 What Caused the Issue?

-The root cause was identified as a supply chain transparency failure regarding the processing of raw ingredients.
-“Hing” is a pungent spice often used in Indian cooking and Ayurvedic medicine to aid digestion.
+Investigators identify the root cause as a supply chain transparency failure in raw ingredient processing.
+Meanwhile, “Hing” is a pungent spice commonly used in Indian cooking and Ayurvedic medicine to aid digestion.
 In its raw resin form, it is sticky and difficult to grind.
-Manufacturers often mix it with starch or flour to create a free-flowing powder.
-In this case, the flour used contained wheat, introducing a major allergen into a product that was likely presumed gluten-free or pure herbal extract.

 Questions You Might Have